 Does printer ink expire?

 But how long does that take?
-How long does printer ink last and when exactly it expires?
+How long does printer ink last and when exactly do ink cartridges expire?

 Ink Cartridge Expiration Date vs. Ink Warranty Ends Date

 New ink and toner cartridges will sometimes come with two dates on the box (or stamped on the cartridges themselves).
 These dates are: